The Feast: Plot

 Cadi, no longer needed, walks back into the forest and lays down in the grass, smiling as vines and flowers come alive and encircle her body, suggesting that her connection with nature is a magical one.

 The party's true purpose is revealed.
 Gwyn, Glenda and Euros all hope to convince Mair to allow exploratory drilling and mining on her land.
 The most promising spot is "the Rise," but Mair points out this is the reputed resting place of a goddess in local folklore.
 Children are warned to avoid it; even adults refuse to disturb it for fear of waking her.
 Mair is horrified by the suggestion of mining the Rise and turns them down.
 Glenda accuses her of believing in superstition.

 Meanwhile, Guto's entire leg has become necrotic and infested with maggots.
-Cadi leads Gweirydd to the Rise, where Guto lies helplessly on the ground, and pressures him into cutting off the leg and killing his brother with an axe.

-In his last moments, Guto shares the real reason Gweirydd no longer works at the hospital: he raped a number of comatose female patients.
-Cadi has sex with Gweirydd immediately after Guto's death, and he is killed by the sharp piece of glass still hidden in her vagina.
+Cadi seduces Gweirydd and leads him outside to the Rise, where Guto lies helplessly on the ground.
+Delirious with pain and addled by the drugs, Guto shares the real reason Gweirydd no longer works at the hospital: he raped a number of comatose female patients.
+Cadi pressures Gweirydd into cutting off his brother's leg with an axe.
+Cadi and Gweirydd then have sex against a tree, and Gweirydd screams in pain due to the sharp piece of glass still hidden in Cadi's vagina.

 Back at the house, Mair receives a call from her husband and learns the car found in the pond was Cadi's.
 She and Glenda realize the woman who has been in Glenda's house all day is not the real Cadi — it is the goddess of the Rise possessing Cadi's drowned corpse.
 Mair flees, leaving Glenda to her fate.

 The goddess returns to the house and kills Gwyn by inserting a skewer into his ear.

-Soon after, in an apparent trance, Glenda butchers Guto's body and serves it to the similarly entranced Euros, who is eating leftovers from the feast like a dog.
+A badly injured Gweriydd arrives back at the house, carrying the now dead Guto on his shoulders, and soon collapses and dies from blood loss.
+Soon after, in an apparent trance, Glenda butchers Guto's body and serves the maggot-infested leg to the similarly entranced Euros, who is eating leftovers from the feast like a pig.
 Glenda puts the barrel of a shotgun in his mouth and asks him: "After you've taken everything, what will be left?"
 Glenda pulls the trigger and then slits her own throat.

 The goddess returns home to the Rise and burns all the bodies.